Measured pours of this sweet, spicy juice help to keep sore throats and post nasal drip at bay during cold season.

-No one should have to work while sick, but many of us do, and measured pours of this sweet, spicy juice help keep sore throats and post nasal drip at bay, one hour at a time.
+No one should have to work while sick, but many of us do, and measured pours of this sweet, spicy juice help to keep sore throats and post nasal drip at bay, one hour at a time.
 When things are really rotten and you’re stuck at home, an hourly gargle with salt water or diluted vinegar followed by an ounce of this throat coating specialty help soothe your symptoms.

 Pineapple Cough Remedy